AyoAjayi/project-3-JARS/README.md

 ## Description

-We aim to deliver an app that allows Morgan State students to buy and sell textbooks with ease.
-This app will allow users to  buy or sell textbooks after being logged in using google.
-Sellers  will be able to create a profile and post books they have to sell and will be given the means to contact a buyer in order to set up a transaction.
-Sellers will provide their Morgan email address with the item listing for initial point of contact to make a transaction.
-Buyers will be able to search for books through our web app.
+We have a developed a web app that allows Morgan State students to buy and sell textbooks with ease.
+Students who want to buy books can log in using their google emails and navigate to the store to view the currently added books.
+Students can also post books they would like to sell.
+JARS has set up a means for the buyer to contact the seller in order to make a purchase.

-At this point of time, JARS is under development cycle (implementation phase) therefore it is only the layout of our webapp.
+## Our Mission
+To support students in need of purchasing affordable textbooks and create a self running textbook platform that is uncomplicated to navigate.

 ## Getting started
 - Install Flask